The fast facts

-With a new knee, you will regain more range of motion and the symptoms will diminish.
-Normally you will last at least 15 years with an artificial knee.
-How long it will last depends on several factors: the general physical condition, the body weight and the activity level of the person.
-If you put too much strain on the artificial knee, the life span of the prosthesis may be shortened.
+With a new knee, you will regain more range of motion and symptoms will decrease.
+Typically, an artificial knee will last at least 15 years.
+How long it will last depends on several factors: general physical condition, body weight and activity level.
+If you put too much strain on the artificial knee, the prosthesis may not last as long.
 The prosthesis is designed to mimic the function of the original knee joint as closely as possible.
 However, the material will always be subject to wear and tear.
-In general, prostheses have lasted a lot longer than they did a few years ago.
+In general, prostheses are already lasting a lot longer than they did a few years ago.

-Usually, there is a choice between full anesthesia and regional anesthesia through an epidural.
+There is usually a choice between general anesthesia and regional anesthesia by means of an epidural.
 On average, the surgery takes 2 hours.
 In the vast majority of cases, a total prosthesis is chosen.
 This means that the entire knee will be replaced.
-In some cases a half knee replacement can be a solution.
-Then only the inside or the outside of the knee is worn out.
-During surgery an incision is made at the front of the knee.
+In some cases, a half knee prosthesis also offers a solution.
+Then only the inner or outer side of the knee is worn out.
+During surgery, an incision is made on the front of the knee.
 The orthopedist removes the original ends of the lower leg and upper leg.
 These ends are replaced with metal pieces.
-Between them is a disc of plastic that provides smooth movement between the parts of the prosthesis.
+Between these is a disc of plastic that provides smooth movement between the parts of the prosthesis.
 Osteoarthritis can cause a misalignment of the lower leg in relation to the upper leg.
 This misalignment can be corrected during surgery on the knee.
 This is called an osteotomy.
 The pressure on the knee joint is better distributed again after this correction.

 - Keep moving.
-See if you can manage to walk with the crutches for 3-10 minutes every hour.
+See if you can already manage to take a little walk with the crutches every hour for 3-10 minutes.

-- Place the leg up high to allow the swelling to go down.
+- Place the leg high to allow the swelling to go down.

 - Do not sit with the leg down for too long.
-This can create a lot of pressure in the knee.
+This can cause a lot of pressure in the knee.

-- Practice a lot of bending and stretching of the knee.
-Quickly getting to 90 degrees of flexion is necessary for further therapy on an exercise bike, for example.
+- Practice a lot bending stretching the knee.
+Getting to 90-degree flexion quickly is necessary for further therapy on an exercise bike, for example.

 - You may just take support on the leg with the help of your crutches.
 Do not be afraid to strain.
 Unless otherwise directed by the hospital.

-- The knee may still be reactive for a longer period of time.
+- The knee may be reactive for an extended period of time.
 This means that a reaction to loading is normal.
-An example is swelling because you did more in the morning.
-You will be fine!
+An example is increased swelling because you did a little more in the morning.
+Get well again!

-- For the first 6 weeks, it is not common to drive a car.
-The wound is still recovering and may reopen with a quick unexpected movement.
+- For the first 6 weeks it is not usual to drive a car.
+The wound is still recovering and can reopen with a quick unexpected movement.
 Also, it is not convenient insurance-wise should you cause damage to yourself or others.

-- If there is a fever, redness of the knee or irritation of the wound call the hospital to be sure.
+- In case of fever, redness of the knee or irritation of the wound call the hospital to be sure.

-- Redness and shiny calf along with cramping can be a sign of thrombosis.
+- Redness and shining of the calf along with cramping can be a sign of thrombosis.
 Keep a close eye on this.

-- Always indicate to the dentist that you have a joint prosthesis.
-This is due to the increased risk of infection.
+- At the dentist, always indicate that you have a joint prosthesis.
+This is because of the increased risk of infection.